Kinder Morgan Pipeline Still The Right Call: Trudeau

 -

+"We are proud of it, and you should be, too," he told 45 parliamentarians and other dignitaries in the Sala della Regina, or the Queen's Room, a majestic committee room at the Chamber of Deputies in the Italian Parliament.

+"It will create the kind of growth that benefits all our citizens, not just our wealthiest."

-Trudeau thanked the Italian parliamentarians who supported the deal, and said it would not have been possible without the support of "like-minded" leaders like Italian Prime Minister Paolo Gentiloni, with whom he is also meeting today.
+Trudeau thanked the Italian parliamentarians who supported the deal, and said it would not have been possible without the support of "like-minded" leaders like Gentiloni.

-International Trade Minister Francois-Philippe Champagne says the Liberal government hopes to bring other countries onside with trade by making it "real" for people.
+International Trade Minister Francois-Philippe Champagne said the Liberal government hopes to bring other countries onside with trade by promoting it alongside Canadian values.

 Pietro Grasso, president of the Senate, expressed concern over the "isolationism and protectionist sentiment" that was heard at the G7 summit.

-Trudeau addressed the anxiety that people around the world are facing as "the twin forces of technology and globalization" that are changing everything, and quickly.

-But he argued that this can bring solutions to problems like climate change.
+Trudeau addressed the anxiety that people around the world are facing as "the twin forces of technology and globalization" change everything, and quickly.
+Those same forces can be harnessed to develop solutions to problems like climate change, he noted.

-"All these things are possible if we shape the great forces of change to deliver progress for people," Trudeau said.